 - Favorite Toys such as fleece toys, tug toys, or a favorite ball.

 Our address is 240 N Hwy 113, Carrollton, GA, 30117.
 Your GPS may suggest that you turn off of Hwy 113 onto Sharp Dr. Please DO NOT do that!
-When traveling south on 113 toward Hwy 27, our driveway is the last driveway on your right before you reach Sharp Dr. When traveling north on Hwy 113 toward Northside Dr/Linda Lane, our driveway is the first on your left past Sharp Dr. We have two cow mailboxes and a long driveway up a hill.
+When traveling south on 113 toward Hwy 27, our driveway is the last driveway on your right before you reach Sharp Dr. When traveling north on Hwy 113 toward Northside Dr/Linda Lane, our driveway is the first on your left past Sharp Dr. We have a long driveway up a hill, with goats and miniature horses in our front pasture.

 When you Arrive:

-Please maintain space between dogs before, during, and after class.
+Please maintain space between arriving/departing dogs before and after class.
 Do not allow your dog to approach another dog to sniff--not all dogs will be welcoming of your pup's advances.
 Again, this is for you and your pet's safety.
 Thank you for understanding.

 Food Rewards: anything your dog or puppy loves!
 Food rewards should be very small and easily swallowed.
 No crunchy milk-bone type rewards, please.
 Suggestions include: